hengran/hengran.github.io/_pages/about.md

 I am now a fourth-year PhD student in Computer Science at [Institute of Computing Technology](http://www.ict.ac.cn/), [Chinese Academy of Sciences](https://www.ucas.ac.cn/), advised by Prof. [Jiafeng Guo](http://www.bigdatalab.ac.cn/gjf/) and [Keping Bi](https://kepingbi.github.io/).
 And I received the B.E. degree from Jilin University in 2022.
-I have broad research interests in information retrieval and natural language processing, especially in retrieval-augmented generation via LLMs.
+I have broad research interests in information retrieval and natural language processing, especially in utility-focused RAG.

 <!-- My research is focused on the core problem in information retrieval (IR), i.e., **Ranking**.